ironhack-labs/lab-unit-testing-jasmine/README.md

 Upon completion of this exercise, you will be able to:

-- Set up a testing environment using Jasmine in the browser
 - Use Test-Driven Development (TDD) approach to write JavaScript programs
 - Create unit tests for your JavaScript code using Jasmine